ebikt/ReverseCam/README.md

 ![Simple relay wiring](Relay.svg)

 But I don't like relays (they draw too much current for my taste).
-Thus I replaced relay with transistors:
+Thus I replaced the relay with transistors:

 ![Transistor switcher wiring](USBSwitchHostCharging.svg)